 Julie Sweitzer is Executive Director for the College Readiness Consortium.
 Her focus is on policy and collaborative projects, and helped guide working groups exploring the Strive collective impact model for the Twin Cities.
 She helped create K12@U, a website that makes it easy to find the U of M’s programs and activities that serve K12 students, families and educators.
-Julie is an elected member of the St. Louis Park school board, and represents St. Louis Park on the West Metro Education Programs (WMEP) school board.
+Julie served as an elected member of the St. Louis Park school board and the West Metro Education Programs (WMEP) school board for 12 years.
 Previously Julie served as Director of Equal Opportunity and Affirmative Action for the University, and as an Associate General Counsel.
 She holds a Masters of Public Affairs from the University of Minnesota’s Humphrey Institute, and a J.D. from the University of Minnesota’s Law School.
 Julie’s community involvement includes serving on the boards of the University YMCA, St. Louis Park Public Schools Foundation, and Community Involvement Programs, as well as Bookmark-in-the-Park, a community reading project.
+Julie's most recent volunteer activity is with adult English language classes offered through community education.